EventStore/EventStore/docs/server/quick-start/README.md

 ### Enterprise customers

 Customers with a paid subscription can open tickets using the [support portal](https://eventstore.freshdesk.com).
-For additional information on supported versions, users can access KurrentDB's [release and support schedule](https://www.kurrent.io/eventstoredb-long-term-support-and-release-schedule). <!--TODO: Where should we put the description of the new release schedule? -->
+For additional information on supported versions, users can access KurrentDB's [release and support schedule](../release-schedule.md).

 ### Issues